YoussB/blog/_posts/2020-12-08-declaritive.md

     the heater, and how much power it needs on the fans in order to apply your order.
 Hence, you are telling the system **what** you want and then the system decides on **how** to make that happen.

-## How does that reflect in the k8s world?

--